JDEE logo

 Technical Support

-If after you have installed the required packages, you still have a problem running the JDEE, please send your problem report (see Requesting Help), preferably, to the JDEE mailing list or, if you are not on the list, to Paul Kinnucan.
+If you have a problem with the JDEE, first check the JDEE Troubleshooting Guide.
+If you still have a problem running the JDEE, please send your problem report to the JDEE mailing list.

 The JDEE includes a JDE->Help->Submit Problem Report command that creates a complete snapshot of your system.
 If the error occurs after the JDEE is loaded, you can use this command to generate all the information you need to include in the problem report.